 I am licensed as a psychologist.
 I have a Doctor of Mental Health (DMH) degree from UC Berkeley-UCSF.
 The DMH combined psychology and psychiatry training in two years at UC Berkeley and a three-year psychiatric residency at UCSF.

-I am also a psychoanalyst, trained at San Francisco Center for Psychoanalysis.
+I am also a psychoanalyst, trained at San Francisco Center for Psychoanalysis (SFCP).
 I have been in practice seeing adults, adolescents and couples for over 25 years.

 American Psychoanalytic Association Edith Sabshin Award for Excellence in Teaching